 No word yet.
 CANCELLED

 Saturday Sept.
 11 & 18: Ride The Rim.
 33 mi.
 Registration is open, free but $10+ donation encouraged.
 Sponsored by Crater Lake National Park, Friends of Crater Lake, and the Klamath Visitors Bureau.
 About two-thirds of the route is car free.

 Saturday September 11: Best Buddies Challenge.
 100, 62, 30, 15 mi.
 Raise $1,550 ($50 reg fee) reg is open.
 Event is capped at 50% capacity compared to previous iterations.

 Saturday September 11: Mammoth Gran Fondo. $99-79.
 102-, 70-, and 42-mile routes.
 Reg is open.
 Somewhat far away but riding on the eastern Sierra is scenic.

 ?Saturday September 11: Tour de Fuzz. $79-99.
 50-, 100k-, and 100-mile routes.

 Tentatively scheduled; final decision to be made by June 1 whether to cancel.
 Limit of 1,000.
-Registration to open on June 6.
+Registration is now open.
+SOLD OUT.